 When you rub your hands together they get warm.
 When you push your hands harder together it is more difficult to rub and you have to work harder.
 You work your hands to overcome FRICTION and the WORK or ENERGY you put in makes them warm.

-The Pole Robot has friction between the wood body and the steel pole, because the head pulls it down but at the same time the wood gets stuck by FRICTION between the wood and the steel.
-Only when the head start bobbing the friction goes from zero to full friction at each step.
+The rocking horse head or Pole Robot has friction between the wooden body and the steel pole; because the weight of the head pulls the wooden body down the body gets stuck by FRICTION between the wood and the steel.
+When you touch the head to start it bobbing on the spring that connects it to the body, the friction goes from zero to full friction at each up and down bob and this becomes a self re-enforcing motion down the pole.
 The wooden body has a hole that is larger than the wire pole and this makes it stick when it does not move!

 Difficult?
-Yes, but look carefully (observe) how Pole Robot moves and you will get it.
+Yes, but look carefully how Pole Robot moves and you will get it.

 Science and Technology takes patience and some experimentation but it is fun!